Civic Integration questions 2022 – for those who integrate voluntarily.

 - decide how much help you want: no help may cost time and money, and you may have to redo parts of the exam

 - € 1000 is the budget for professional online e-learning/ an online course plus exam money.
-Because of Covid, classes on location are hardly available and you’ll pay much more.
+Classes on location are hardly available for non-refugees and you’ll pay much more.